alexander-wood/tech-writing-samples/regions.md

 For advanced information on working with multi-region PostgreSQL, please consult [this guide](https://fly.io/docs/getting-started/multi-region-databases/).

 ## Configuring Redis
 Adding Redis to your application is a straightforward procedure.
 This guide will walk you through creating a Redis cluster, once again using `sea` and `nrt`.

-Before we begin, we'll need to create a couple files and update our `fly.toml` file.
+Before we begin, we'll need to configure Redis and update our `fly.toml` file.
 The first file we need to create is a `start-redis-server.sh` script.
 The Fly.io engineering team has created a sample one:

 ```sh
 #!/bin/sh